 In August 2013, we entered into a consulting agreement with SpeeDx pursuant to which we will provide certain services relating to the establishment and maintenance of a quality management system at SpeeDx.
-Consulting fees expected to be received under this agreement are approximately A\$235,000 and a success fee of A\$50,000 will be paid upon successful ISO13485 certification of SpeeDx provided the certification audit occurs within 12 months of the commencement date of this consultancy agreement.
+Consulting fees received under this agreement in 2014 were A\$77,758.
+In addition, a success fee of A\$50,000 was paid by SpeeDx in 2014 as the criteria for successful completion of the engagement was met.